humdrum-tools/humdrum-documentation/guide/ch24/index.md

 tutorial, we will make a modification to our earlier part-crossing detector.
-In brief, we will extract one of the parts, shift the data tokens within that part, paste the two parts back together, and then check to determine whether the shifted part shows any \"crossed parts\"
+In brief, we will extract one of the parts, shift the data tokens within that part, paste the two parts back together, and then check to determine whether the shifted part shows any "crossed parts"
 \-- using our earlier command pipeline.

 The following command pipe will shift the data tokens in a spine down